Alfresco/docs-activiti-enterprise/docs/modeling/connectors/ootb/dbp.md

 | --------- | ----------- | ---- | ------- |
 | `alfrescoRequestResponseCode` |  The HTTP response status code for the request | Integer | `200` |

-## Connector variables
+## Configuration parameters
-Environment variables that are specific to a connector need to be specified during deployment.
-They are entered as connector variables and used as environment variables for the connector when it is deployed.
+Values for configuration parameters that are specific to a connector instance can be set in the modeling application or during application deployment.

-The following are the properties that need to be set for the DBP connector:
+The following are the configuration parameters that need to be set for the DBP connector:

 **Note**: The value `$DNSNAME` needs to be updated for your deployment.
 All other values are static.